Moise1/hotelsandco/README.md

     * Phase 1 (a 2-week sprint of the 2nd month)

-    * The scrum master and the team lead call the kick-off meeting with the teams discuss the next steps of the project, see if there’s any work for the back-end team based on what’s required on the front-end, and hear feedback or concerns from them.
+    * The scrum master and the team lead call the kick-off meeting with the teams discuss the next steps of the project, see if there’s any work for the back-end team based on what’s required  on the front-end but applicable to the back-end, and hear feedback or concerns from them.

     * If there’s any work for the back-end team, the front-end team pauses their work until the back-end has delivered the required features well-tested and fully functional according to the specified best practices.